sa2003416/lab-workspace/README.md

 ---

 ### 2. `Final Exam/`
-- Contains your **Final Exam project submission**.
+- Contains the **Lab Final Exam**.
-- Inside, you must include:
   1. **Project Code** – complete and runnable.
   2. **Testing Sheet (Word Document)** – screenshots of the final app.

 ---

-### 3. `Lab Practice/`
+### 3. `Lab Material/`
-- Contains all **weekly lab work**.
+- Contains all **weekly lab work posted by the instructor**.
-- For each lab, copy your weekly lab folder here, then continue working inside it.
+- For each lab, copy the weekly lab folder from this repository to your repository, then continue working inside it.
 - Example:
   - `Lab Practice/Lab1/`
   - `Lab Practice/Lab2/`